mbakhoff/htmlbasic5/readme.md

 ```

 So how can we implement login with cookies?
-One option is to set a cookie with name `current-user` and set the value to the email of the logged in user when the users logs in with a correct password.
+One option is to set a cookie with the name `current-user` and set the value to the email of the logged in user when the users logs in with a correct password.
 This way the user's browser would send the `current-user` cookie with each following request and the server would know which logged in user is contacting it.
-However, there's a problem where an attacker could use the browser's developer tools to add the cookie manually and "become logged in" as any user he wants.
+However, there's a problem: an attacker could use the browser's developer tools to add the cookie manually and "become logged in" as any user he wants.

 A better solution is to use login tokens.
-When an user logs in, generate a random long string (30 characters?) and set a cookie with the name `login-token` (or whatever you want).
+When an user logs in, generate a random long string (30 characters?) and store it in a cookie.
 Additionally, store the login token in the database, so that it's clear which user the token belongs to.
 When the user sends a request to the server, then the server can match the token to the logged in user.
 However, an attacker would have a very low probability of guessing a valid token.